lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 .. - Default value of parameter.

 .. - A description sentence or paragraph.
 The description should also mention caveats, and possibly give an example.

 ..
-These are filled in in the code itself, not in this reST document.

-..
 (I don't think there are any examples in any of the sfp tasks.. i wonder if this should actually be in there.)